DerHosenmann/rok-bot/README.md

         *   `new_troop_template.png` (The "New Troop" button, if applicable)
         *   `march_template.png` (The "March" button)
         *   `orange_march_button.png` (A specific orange-colored march button that indicates a full queue or special condition)
+        *   `troop_back.png` (Indicator that returning troops are ready; triggers a quick right-click dispatch on the next gem)
     *   Ensure these filenames match exactly, or update the paths at the top of the `rok_bot/gem_farmer.py` script.
     *   Good quality template images are crucial for the bot's accuracy.
 Crop them tightly around the object you want to detect.